HowDoIGitHelp/CMSC23MDNotes/mdNotes/logic_programming/unification_sld_resolution.md

 ## Selective Linear Definite Resolution

 Prolog uses the algorithm called **Selective Linear Definite Resolution** (SLD Resolution) to answer queries efficiently.
-The process is equivalent to checking if the combination of the knowledge base clauses and the goal leads to an unsatisfiable formula.
+The process is equivalent to checking if combining the knowledge base clauses and the goal leads to an unsatisfiable formula.
 But this method provides a step-by-step process that can be easily implemented by computers.

 Let's start with a simple example: